-With these different driving forces in mind, let us briefly consider five core aspects of the UBIAS concept and discuss them both as indicators of possible shortcomings of universities as a whole and as indicators of how the transformation of universities might proceed in the years to come.
+These different driving forces in mind, let us briefly consider five core aspects of the UB-IAS concept and discuss them both as indicators of possible shortcomings of universities as a whole and as indicators how to proceed with the transformation of universities in the years to come.

-The key-component of all UBIAS activities is probably that of bringing academics from different universities, countries and continents together for a duration long enough to allow for dense communication and personal acquaintance.
+The key-component of all UB-IAS activities is probably that of bringing academics from different universities, countries and continents together for a duration long enough to allow for dense communication and personal acquaintance.
 These, in turn, form the basis for all meaningful and productive academic collaboration.
 IAS in a certain sense occupy the middle ground between meeting at a conference and hiring academics for longer periods or on a permanent basis.
 Evidently, many universities feel the need to better support such medium-term exchange.

 Secondly - as we have seen - most IAS do stress the individual personality and profile of the academics invited.
 IAS explicitly are not just integrated research institutions.
 Rather, an important part of their work is to grant their fellows the freedom to pursue projects of their own choosing.
-From a German perspective (and perhaps from other national backgrounds as well) this can be interpreted as a counter-reaction against the managerialism and the ensuing red tape that often characterises today's university life.
+From our German perspective (and perhaps from other national backgrounds as well) this can be interpreted as a counter-reaction against the managerialism and the ensuing red tape that often characterizes today's university life.
 Although this sort of freedom takes on different forms in different disciplinary areas, the idea behind it appeals to the humanities as well as to the social and natural sciences.
 Should we not wish for other parts of the university to enjoy the same freedom?
 Or is this wishful thinking?

-Thirdly, we might interpret the growing number of UBIAS as a means for universities to reassure themselves about the culture of academic life.
-This is very much about the lost intimacy and intensity of dialogue, which sadly characterises the realities of many of today's universities in a mass higher education system.
+Thirdly, we might interpret the growing number of UB-IAS as a means of universities to reassure themselves about the culture of academic life.
+This is very much about the lost intimacy and intensity of dialogue, which sadly characterizes the realities of many of today's universities in a mass higher education system.
 The established IAS evidently function as an inspiration in this respect.
 Do not all modern universities feel the drawbacks of their size and experience the massive division of labour in modern research environments as obstacles for communication and exchange?

-Fourthly, UBIAS are a symbolic acknowledgement of universities' self-obligation to give extra support to high-level research and to commit themselves to very high standards of excellence.
+Fourthly, UB-IAS are a symbolic acknowledgement of universities' self-obligation to give extra support to high-level research and to commit themselves to very high standards of excellence.
 These, of course, need to be upheld across the whole of our respective universities.
-To safeguard these standards is surely one of the most important tasks in all university leadership.
-In this perspective, UBIAS may serve as a constant example or reminder for upholding the highest quality standards.
+To safeguard these standards surely is one of the most important tasks for all university leadership.
+In this perspective, UB-IAS may serve as a constant example or reminder for upholding the highest quality standards.